 If a person is diagnosed with one of these conditions and the hCG is initially elevated, then the test will be ordered at intervals to monitor the effectiveness of treatment and to detect tumor recurrence.

 What does the test result mean?

 In men and in non-pregnant women, the hCG level is normally undetectable.

-During treatment for GTD or a germ cell tumor, a falling hCG level generally indicates that the condition is responding to treatment, while persistent or rising levels may indicate that it is not responding to therapy.
+During treatment for GTD or a germ cell tumor, a falling hCG level generally indicates that the condition is responding to treatment (approximately 50% decrease expected every 1.5 days), while persistent or rising levels may indicate that it is not responding to therapy.
 An increased hCG level after treatment may indicate a recurrence of disease.

 Is there anything else I should know?

-There are reports of false-positive serum hCG results due to the presence of certain drugs such as anticonvulsants, antiparkinsonian agents, hypnotics, and tranquilizers that may interfere with the test.
+False-positive serum hCG results may occur due to the presence of certain drugs such as anticonvulsants, antiparkinsonian agents, hypnotics, and tranquilizers that may interfere with the test.
 In addition, certain types of antibodies that may be present in some individuals and fragments of the hCG molecule, if present, can also interfere with test results.
 Generally, if results are questionable, they may be confirmed by testing with a different method.